-Lack of adequate time is one of the reasons most people give for failing to exercise.
-How genuine this reason is is a matter for another day, but research has now proved that working out for short periods of time is still as beneficial.
-Even a routine as long as five minutes is enough to reap the desired health benefits.
-This is good news to those who may have shied away from working out because of the amount of time it would have eaten out of their daily routine.
+Even a routine as short as 5 minutes could be enough to reap the desired health benefits.
+This is good news to those who may have shied away from working out because of the amount of time it eats out of your daily routine.

 The One & Done Workout Program